DonkeyShot21/cassle/README.md

 ```

 # Commands
 Here below you can find a few example commands for running our code.
 The bash scripts with full training configurations for our continual and linear evaluation experiments can be found in the `bash_files` folder.
 Use our `job_launcher.py` to launch continual self-supervised learning experiments.
-You can pass the desired configuration for your job (bash script, data directory, number of GPUs, etc...).
+We also provide example code for launching jobs with SLURM where you can pass the desired configuration for your job (bash script, data directory, number of GPUs, walltime, etc...).

 NOTE: each experiment uses a different number of gpus (1 for CIFAR100, 2 for ImageNet100 and 4 for DomainNet).
 You can change this setting directly in the bash scripts.